Feminists for Life: References to 19th century feminists

 FFL's website features what are said to be quotes from several early feminists, some of which have been challenged by specialists in women's history.

 The quotes attributed to Anthony led to a dispute about her views on abortion.
 Much of the dispute centered on an anonymous article called "Marriage and Maternity" published in 1869 in Anthony's newspaper and signed "A".
 Anonymously written articles were common in The Revolution, which published a variety of viewpoints.
 The author of this article used fervent religious language and called abortion "child-murder".
 Pro-Life Feminism, a book published in 1995 by FFL leaders, said that Susan B. Anthony was the "A" who wrote the article.
 Ann Dexter Gordon, an academic expert on Anthony, disagreed, saying that Anthony did not sign her writings as "A" and that "many of the ideas expressed in the article clash with her known beliefs."
-Another article in The Revolution that was signed "A" took issue with one of its editorials, generating a discussion in which the editors referred its author as "Mr. A."
+Another article in The Revolution that was signed "A" took issue with one of its editorials, generating a discussion in which the editors referred to its author as "Mr. A."

 FFL cites the writings of Stanton as supposedly opposing abortion, using her image many times on posters, flyers and other media.
 However, Stanton was a radical activist bent on reforming religious and society norms in order to halt the subjugation of women.
 She stayed out of the American Medical Association-generated debate about enacting laws against abortion, and she never voiced support for the criminalization of abortion or the restriction of women's right to choose.
-Instead, she advocated that women should always be allowed to choose when to have children, and how many to have – an approach which she called "voluntary motherhood."
+Instead, she advocated that women should always be allowed to choose when to have children, and how many to have – an approach which she called "voluntary motherhood".
 She assisted in the defense of poor women who were accused of killing their infants after birth, the most famous case being Hester Vaughn.
 Stanton was consistent in her belief that every woman should be the sole person to choose whether and how often she participated in childbearing.
 Stanton herself was a likely practitioner of contraception to enable family planning, and she was an opponent of the Comstock laws restricting education about contraception and abortion.
 Stanton helped organize the Seneca Falls Convention, the first women's rights convention, and she was responsible for putting women's right to vote on the list of convention demands.

 Regarding the 1868 "Child Murder" article in the Revolution, from which FFL takes a supposed Stanton quote, Gordon concluded that Stanton was not the author of this article, saying its "flat style" does not match Stanton's.
 Rather, it was likely written by Revolution co-editor Parker Pillsbury who used that same style in other articles.
 Thomas said that Pillsbury performed most of the day-to-day editorial activities for the newspaper because Stanton was away on speaking tours for much of the year, sending in her articles by mail.